Lakelands (02) 4953 7111 Book Now

 EMILY GAIN

-Emily is a Clinical Psychology Registrar who completed her Bachelor of Psychology (Honours) in 2021 and her Master of Clinical Psychology in 2023 at The University of Newcastle.
+Helena is a Clinical Psychologist who completed her Bachelor of Psychology (Honours) and Master of Clinical Psychology at The University of Newcastle.
+Helena has a warm approach with clients to create a comfortable therapy space.